 Any potential cure for type 1 diabetes requires replacing the lost insulin-producing cells of the pancreas.
 Currently, the only cells that can be used for such a transplant come from donated organs, which are in short supply.
 Such insulin-producing cell transplants are also risky because the cells can be rejected by the recipient’s body if they don’t receive immune suppressing drugs.

 To solve the first problem, groups of CIRM-funded researchers have developed methods to make replacement insulin-producing cells derived from human embryonic stem cells, which can be grown in large amounts.
 Implanted into mice and rats these cells are able to regulate blood sugar.

-To get around the problem of rejection, CIRM-funded teams have placed cells in a device that implants under the skin and shields the cells from the immune system.
+To get around the problem of rejection, CIRM-funded teams have placed donor progenitor cells in a device that implants under the skin and shields the cells from the patient's immune system.
 Other groups are studying how to regulate the immune system to make stem cell-derived transplants safer.

 Transplantation of beta cells, contained in donor pancreatic islets, can reverse the symptoms of diabetes.
 However, due to a poor islet survival rate, transplants require islets from multiple donors.
 Since islet cells are transplanted directly into the vessels that enter the liver, it is extremely difficult to monitor and retrieve these cells should the need arise.
 Peter Stock and his team at UCSF are using parathyroid glands to aid in the success and viability of the transplant procedure.
 Co-transplantation of islets and parathyroid glands, from the same donor, substantially increases beta cell survival, potentially enabling adequate long-term insulin production and removing the need for multiple donors.
 The co-transplantation will occur in the patient’s forearm, which allows for easier monitoring and improves the effectiveness and accessibility of islet transplants for patients.